polyanskiy/co2amp/gnuplot/README-Windows.txt

 in the 3-d coordinate space, or as a contour plot on the x-y plane.
 For 2-d plots, there are also many plot styles including lines, points, boxes, heat maps, stacked histograms, and contoured projections of 3D data.
-Graphs may be labeled with arbitrary labels and arrows, axis labels, a title, date and time, and a key.
+Graphs may be labelled with arbitrary labels and arrows, axis labels, a title, date and time, and a key.